Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/040_provider-metadata.en.md

 This file contains a [ROLIE feed](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#7115-requirement-15-rolie-feed) for all your CSAF documents, which is probably the main reason why you do not want to create this document by hand.

-The "last_updated" field is generated from the last modified timestamp of your config file.
+The "last_updated" field is generated from the last modification timestamp of your config file.

 BOMnipotent assumes that you want your CSAF documents listed and mirrored on publicly available repositories.
 This only concerns the documents labeled {{<tlp-white>}} / {{<tlp-clear>}}!
 The aggregators do not have access to any documents classified otherwisely.